ryanmio/PumpkinPal/functions/functionsguide.md

 - Server-side filter with Firestore queries.
 - Use Firestore transactions for data consistency.

-## Write New Functions
+## Writing New Functions
-- Define function (inputs, outputs).
+- Clearly define function's goal (inputs and outputs).
-- Fetch data from Firestore.
+- Fetch necessary data from Firestore.
-- Perform calculations/transformations.
+- Perform calculations/transformations on data.
-- Write results back to Firestore.
+- Write results back to Firestore (batch operations).
-- Handle errors and edge cases.
+- Handle potential errors and edge cases.
-- Optimize performance (Firestore reads/writes).
+- Optimize performance: Fetch in smaller batches, fetch only necessary fields, server-side filter with Firestore queries, use Firestore transactions for data consistency.